Popular Subject Areas

 - Classes are lecture style with a seminar (smaller group) following the lecture.
 Focus is on individual study.

-- ISA offers course level recommendations for the courses listed in the Westminster Module Catalog.
-Please note that the course level recommendations are based on the Westminster module level classifications of a 4, 5, or 6 level, which correspond with the three year bachelor's degree cycle.
-Courses classified as level 5 and level 6 are considered upper division and recommended for juniors and seniors with 3000- and 4000-level of experience in the subject.
-These Westminster and ISA recommendations are intended to facilitate the determination of course equivalencies by advisors and credential evaluators at participants' U.S. home institutions.
+- ISA offers course level recommendations for the courses listed in the University of Westminster module catalog.
+Please note that the course level recommendations are based on the University of Westminster module level classifications of a 4, 5, or 6 level, which correspond with the three year bachelor's degree cycle.
+Courses classified as level 5 and level 6 are recommended as upper division.
+These ISA recommendations are intended to facilitate the determination of course equivalencies by advisors and credential evaluators at participants' U.S. home institutions.

 select allclear all